Akshat7803/Unicorn-Companies/README.md

 ## SQL Queries

-- `data_cleaning.sql`: a query for data cleaning
+- `Data Cleaning.sql`: a query for data cleaning
-- `data_exploration.sql`: a query for data exploration
+- `Data Exploration.sql`: a query for data exploration

 ## Analytical Results